Garden City DUI Lawyer

 Take Action Today to Protect Your Rights

 At Jarrett Maillet J.D., P.C., we aggressively advocate to protect our clients’ rights, driving privileges, and futures.
-We take a hands-on approach by investigating every detail of your case, challenging the prosecution, and building a defense strategy designed to achieve the most favorable outcome.
-Contact us today to schedule a consultation.
+We take a hands-on approach by investigating every detail of your arrest, challenging the prosecution, and building a defense strategy designed to achieve a favorable outcome.
+Whether you are facing a misdemeanor or a felony, our firm is here to defend you.

 Testimonials